DevZupa/AdvancedTrading/README.md

 Double checks what was deleted from backpacks/vehicles so that people can not cheat.
 Can only sell from your vehicle were u was the last driver from (in x meter radius)

+## Update 1.0 - 2.0 instructions

+1. Delete your old folder
+2. Paste the new folder
+3. Edit the config.sqf to match your server
+4. Done

 ## Install instructions